 An entry level course introducing workers’ compensation laws, governing regulations, procedures, and practical applications.
 The Level I course develops core competencies critical for the ICPA in performing the day-to-day tasks required to manage an organization’s workers’ compensation program.
-Limited to 25 participants per session, it is conducted over a three-day period.
+Limited to 25 participants per session, it is conducted over a four-day period.

 ICPA Level II Course (Intermediate):

 This course is designed for ICPAs with at least two years of experience in a position managing workers’ compensation claims.
 This course builds on the Level I Course by addressing more complex claim management topics as well as covering interactions between the workers’ compensation program and other Federal benefits programs.
 Limited to 25 participants per session, it is conducted over a four-day period.
 Prerequisites: ICPA Level I Course completion and Credentialing Exam.